 Legal aspects of internationalizing a company

 Legal aspects are essential from the moment a company decides to internationalize.
 These may vary according to the company’s activities abroad since not all of them have the same objectives.
-In these lines, we leave you some of the most important legal requirements to internationalize a company:
+Along these lines, we leave you some of the most important legal requirements to internationalize a company:

 Rules that regulate international trade.
 The WTO (World Trade Organization) is the global organization in charge of these rules.
 Investigate the legal aspects that could affect you according to your sector.